michele-akina/tauri-wpu-cam/README.md

 ## Known Limitations
 - macOS camera format reporting can be inconsistent with nokhwa (yuyv instead of requested rgba), and the decoding (yuyv_to_rgba) is currently CPU-based, which may be a performance bottleneck (see benchmark)
 - We might lose the camera aspect ratio when resizing the window, but should be an easy fix
+- Will probably not work on Windows and Linux.
+Most window operations are down with macOS-specific APIs.

 Pull requests addressing these issues are welcome.